Skip to main contentArrow Right

 Integrating Descope into the Playwright MCP server

 At this point, you have completed setting up Descope.
-You enabled DCR so MCP clients can register automatically, configured the authentication and consent flow that users go through, and obtained credentials your proxy server needs to enforce authentication.
+You created an MCP Server in the Agentic Identity Hub, enabled CIMD so MCP clients can register automatically, configured the authentication and consent flow that users go through, and obtained the project ID your proxy server needs to validate tokens.
 The next step is to use these credentials to build the authentication proxy.

 With your Descope project set up, you can now integrate authentication into the proxy.
 The goal is to make sure that every request is verified before it's proxied to the MCP server.